elliott-with-the-longest-name-on-github/tql/packages/tql-template/README.md

 Fragments can be nested recursively, so the possibilities are endless.

-If you need to combine a group of fragments, you can use `fragment.join`, which works a bit like Python's `String.join` API:
+If you need to combine a group of fragments, you can use `fragment.join`, which accepts a delimiter and an array of things to join:

 ```ts
 const maxAge = 30;